It is important to have the Estate Document Conversation with your family and power of attorney.

 For more information, see the Four Essential Family Conversations in Appendix B, from the book Preserving Wealth: The Next Generation – The definitive guide to protecting, investing and transferring wealth by Jack Lumsden, MBA, CFP®

-For your FREE Copy, CLICK HERE
+For your FREE E-Copy of Preserving Wealth, CLICK HERE

 Leave a Reply